 The last week of October saw similar conditions continue with the 45-75°S heat flux at both 50 & 100 hPa remaining in the upper 10th percentile of the 1979-2020 range, continuing the trend this season of much less heat transport towards the pole than normal.
 The forecast is suggesting that the heat flux at both levels will remain in the upper 10th percentile in the coming week.
-Similarly, the 60-90°S zonal mean temperatures at both 50 & 100 hPa remained in the lowest 10th percentile band during the last week of October, with the forecast suggesting that the temperatures at both the 50 & 100 hPa levels will be at or below record low levels again at the end of the coming week.
+Similarly, the 60-90°S zonal mean temperatures at both 50 & 100 hPa remained in the lowest 10th percentile band during the last week of October, with the forecast suggesting that the temperatures at both the 50 & 100 hPa remained in the coming week.